 Bringing the power of Pokémon to dental hygiene, this French smart toothbrush uses computer vision and an augmented reality game to get kids to brush their chompers.
 A sensor in the brush detects where it’s positioned in the mouth ⏤ in order to coach kids on proper technique ⏤ and the Go Pirate! game takes them on an adventure where they collect coins and hunt for treasure as they brush.
 Parents can also get reports detailing both how much and how well their kid is doing.

 The more you talk to your baby, the more they’re likely to talk.
 That’s the thinking behind Starling, a small “early education” wearable that clips onto your child’s clothes and counts (without recording) how many words they hear during the day.
-Everything feeds to an app where you can set daily word goals, complete challenges, and receive notifications reminding you to talk more, dammit.
+Everything feeds to a smartphone app where you can set daily word goals, complete challenges, and receive notifications reminding you to talk more, dammit.

 Project Nursery Smart Baby Monitor System with Alexa